-The CA State assessments were not given in 2020-21 school year due to the COVID-19 Pandemic, so the latest data point we have to determine areas of need is the 2018-19 administration.
-We will be starting a new baseline with the 2021-22 assessment.
+The CA State assessments were given in 2022-23 school year and serves as a new baseline.
 This baseline will be used to show learning loss with the Summative data from Spring 2022.

-Based on the 2019 Dashboard, In the area of English Language Arts, Socioeconomically disadvantaged students scored in the Orange, white the "all student" group is in the Yellow performance level.
-The "all student" group scored 29.8 points below standard, with an increase from the prior year of 7.1 points, in the area of Mathematics, Socioeconomically disadvantaged students scored in the Yellow performance level.
-With the "all student" group scoring in the yellow performance level.
-In the area of "al students" scored 47.1 points below standard, with an increase from the prior year of 11.2 points.
+Based on the 2022 Dashboard, In the area of English Language Arts, Socioeconomically disadvantage and white groups are in the "LOW" performance level.
+The "all student" group scored 29.8 points below standard, in the area of Mathematics, Socioeconomically disadvantaged (-78.1) and white (-49.8) students scored in the "LOW" performance level.
+With the "all student" group scoring in the "LOW" performance level.
+In the area of "all students" scored 57.3 points below standard.

-After reviewing the preliminary scores in English Language Arts and Mathematics from the Spring of 2021, it is clear that students have experienced learning loss due to the pandemic.
+After reviewing the preliminary scores in English Language Arts and Mathematics from the Spring of 2022, it is clear that students have experienced learning loss due to the pandemic.
 In addition, chronic absenteeism was up from the previous year, with student engaged score by stakeholders as students being less engaged due to the Pandemic and Distance Learning.

-During the 2021 school year we gathered data from iReady reading and math to help drive instruction and address student's needs.
+During the 2022 school year we gathered data from iReady reading and math to help drive instruction and address student's needs.
 The district will continue to gather data using iReady.
-We realize attendance will continue to be a priority due to the year of Distance Learning and those students who may still not be comfortable with in-person learning.
-Social Emotional learning and academic learning loss will continue to be a priority through this LCAP cycle.
+We realize attendance will continue to be a priority due to the year of returning from Distance Learning and those students who may still not be comfortable with in-person learning.
+Social Emotional Learning, comfort in retuning back to school, and academic learning loss will continue to be a priority through this LCAP cycle.

-After data analysis was completed by stakeholders, we have identified areas of need that will be the focus in the actions to improve student access and opportunity gaps.
-Area of need were identified as academics, social emotional learning and additional support.
-The district plans to provide intensive professional development in the EL teaching strategies, learning loss mitigation and Universal Design for Learning.
+After data analysis was completed by stakeholders, continued identified areas of need that will be the focus in the actions to improve student access and opportunity gaps.
+Area of need were identified as academics, social emotional learning, and additional support.
+The district plans to provide intensive professional development in the EL teaching strategies, learning loss mitigation and MTSS- especially in Tier 2.
 The district will continue to implement the state adopted Mathematics curriculum (Pearson) which aligns with the CAASPP and continue to offer the Smarter Balance interim assessments.
-The district will also offer afterschool intervention and supports through the ELO grant to all students interested in attending.
+The district will also offer afterschool and outside school hours i.e. Saturday School and summer intervention and supports through the ELOP to all students interested in attending.

-Local data indicated an 95% increase in the number of student devices being utilized during Learning.
+Local data indicated that 100% of students received devices for text book and internet based curriculum.
 The district purchased more than 350 new student devices, additional bandwidth and improvement to utilize new forms of technology district wide.
 The district Technology Coordinator was an intricate part of keeping the technology up to date and working properly.

 SFUSD plans to increase parent involvement through parent requested topics, activities and trainings.